-His research interests include science and medical education, and he currently serves as the associate editor of the Journal of Undergraduate Neuroscience Education.
+His research interests also include science education and medical education, and he currently serves as the associate editor of the Journal of Undergraduate Neuroscience Education.
 He received his master's and doctoral degrees from the University of Connecticut and bachelor's degree from the Binghamton University-State University of New York.

 Recent Projects & Research

-- Lamination of the Cerebral and Cerebellar Cortex.
+- Lamination of the cerebral and cerebellar cortex

 Publications & Presentations